PrefectHQ/prefect/docs/tutorials/deployments.md

 ```
 </div>

-Okay, but it's still a static script, much like our previous flow examples.
+Like our previous flow examples, this is still a script that you have to run locally.
 Let's take this script and turn it into a deployment by creating a deployment specification.

 ## Deployment specifications